Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 ---
 layout: post
-title: Coin Counting with the JeVois in Python
+title: Coin Counting with the JeVois in Python - Programmer Tutorial
 ---

 This tutorial will help explain how to identify U.S. coins from a video stream with Python and OpenCV, like in the video below.